 For Easy Peasy password-protected answer pages, the password is parentsonly (all one word, all lower case).

-Ipad doesn’t support flash player which a lot of things use.
-Here is an article about different browsers that allow flash on iPad.
-I don’t own a tablet or even a smartphone, so I’m not the one to ask.
+IPad doesn’t support Flash Player, which a lot of things use.
+Here is an article about different browsers that allow Flash on iPad.
 I’m sure you can google up what you need to make it work.

 Where are the tests?